pachyderm/docs/content/2.3.x/how-tos/advanced-data-operations/time-windows.md

 on whether you need to process all of the time-windowed files together or if they can be processed in parallel.

-!!! warning
+{{% notice warning %}}
 When you create this type of moving time-windowed data set, the concept of *now* or *today* is relative.
 You must define the time based on your use case.
 For example, by configuring to use `UTC`.
 Do not use functions such as `time.now()` to determine the current time.
 The actual time when this pipeline runs might vary.
+{{% /notice %}}